We test the year’s best clipless and flat pedal mountain bike shoes from popular brands like Five Ten, Giro, Pearl Izumi, Shimano, and more

 Shop the Five Ten Freerider Pro at:

-Best Budget Mountain Bike Shoes for Flat Pedals
+Best Budget Flat Pedal Mountain Bike Shoes

-Ride Concepts Livewire
+Ride Concepts Livewire Shoes

 Price: $110 MSRP